 Serving and Reheating Your Turkey Sausage Breakfast Skillet

 Like I mentioned in the intro, you have plenty of room for fried eggs and/or shredded cheese since this turkey sausage breakfast skillet has just 6 grams of fat per serving.
 If you have an oven safe skillet, you could shred 2-3 ounces of cheddar on top, crack 4-5 eggs, and bake for 8-10 minutes at 400ºF for a full blown breakfast bake.

-Or you could pack everything up and reheat each serving with freshly shredded cheese and serve with pan fried eggs.
+You could also pack everything up and reheat each serving with freshly shredded cheese and serve with pan fried eggs.
 This method is my personal preference because reheated eggs just aren’t the same.

 Okay, that about covers it.
 If you have any questions about this recipe I forgot to cover, drop a comment at the bottom of the post.
 Otherwise, enjoy your one skillet breakfast!